apple00071/applegraphics/README.md

 3. Run the application with `npm run dev`
 4. On your mobile device, navigate to `http://YOUR_IP_ADDRESS:3000`

-## Fallback Mode

-If Supabase is not available or not configured, the application will run in fallback mode using demo data.
-This is useful for development and testing.

-## Data Persistence
+## Data Storage & Persistence

+This application uses Supabase for data storage with the following features:

-All inventory data is stored in a file called `inventory_data.json` in the project root.
-This allows data to persist between server restarts while keeping the solution simple.
+1. **Primary Storage**: All inventory data is stored in Supabase PostgreSQL database
+2. **Real-time Updates**: Supabase's real-time capabilities keep all clients in sync
+3. **Client Caching**: Browser localStorage is used to cache data for offline access
+4. **Fallback Mode**: If Supabase is temporarily unavailable, the application falls back to cached data
+5. **Automatic Sync**: When connection is restored, data is synchronized with the server

 ## License